nskatti1/test-website/docs/lab1.rst

  approach has its own advantages and disadvantages:

+Latency
-* Latency: Using GET_TIME_MILLIS introduces significant delays between readings due to BLE communication.
+* Using GET_TIME_MILLIS introduces significant delays between readings due to BLE communication.
 In contrast, recording data in batches runs in a loop on the Artemis, bypassing BLE latency and allowing for much faster iterations.

+Feedback
-* Feedback: With GET_TIME_MILLIS, I receive immediate feedback from sensors, which can be useful for debugging.
+* With GET_TIME_MILLIS, I receive immediate feedback from sensors, which can be useful for debugging.
 On the other hand, recording data in batches and sending it later introduces a delay between the initial request and data reception.

+Storage
-* Storage: GET_TIME_MILLIS requires minimal, temporary storage to collect and send data immediately.
+* GET_TIME_MILLIS requires minimal, temporary storage to collect and send data immediately.
 However, batch storage necessitates storing all data first, which demands significantly more memory.
 The approximate upper limit is 384kB of RAM; if I store only time (4B per reading), I can